zhaoshiwei1/XueqiuQA/ReadMe.txt

 Review Result of Version 1.0
 1, Https is not correctly configured, currently is using default http, client is not verified.
 2, API definition should use direct name, including URI path, API definition should support quantity production.
-3, TestAccount instance, logged in for every request fire, should be removed.
+(Done) 3, TestAccount instance, logged in for every request fire, should be removed.
 4, Response analyze, should support getting via absolute path.
-5, (Low priority) Log.
+(Done) 5, (Low priority) Log.
 6, (Low priority) Switch test environment.